Giftbit/currencyapi/docs/quickstart/promotions.md

     "total": 35000
   }
 }

-// For more detailed recommendations on metadata contents and structure, see https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md
 ```

+For more detailed recommendations on metadata contents and structure, see our full [Redemption Rules use case guide](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md).

-### Step 2: Initialize Promotion Program
+### Step 2: Create the Promotion Program

 This step takes place in the Lightrail webapp.
 It is analogous to [Step 1 of the Sign-Up Bonus](#step-1-initialize-promotion-program) flow, but involves setting more complex details.

-Initialize a new [Promotion Program](https://www.lightrail.com/app/#/promotions?_k=ilb8m9) in your Lightrail dashboard.
+Create a new [Promotion Program](https://www.lightrail.com/app/#/promotions?_k=ilb8m9) in your Lightrail dashboard.
 For a $25 Promotion that can only be used if the customer makes a purchase of $300 or more, set the following details:
 - Keep the default Program Period ('Start Date: Now' and 'End Date: Forever') - this lets you keep using this program indefinitely
 - Set the Currency Type to 'USD' (or your store's currency)
 - Set the Value Options to 'Fixed Value' and set the amount to $25